P0512

 Symptoms drivers notice

-Intermittent no-start complaints, especially when the circuit fault is intermittent.
+Intermittent or unreliable cranking, often when the fault is intermittent.

 How to diagnose P0512